WallanMelo/wallanMelo/README.md

-## Hi there 👋, Eu sou Wallan Melo!!!
+## Hi there 👋, I'am Wallan Melo!!!

-### Desenvolvedor Full Stack | Apaixonado por Tecnologia
+### Full Stack Developer | Passionate about Technology

-### Tenho 22 anos, e atualmente estou cursando o 7° Período de Bacharelado em Sistemas de Informação no IFNMG - Campus Januária
+### I'am 22 years old, and I'am currently studying the 7th Period of Bachelor's Degree in Information Systems at IFNMG - Januária Campus

 ## My Skills